nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Challenge was to create a new class to handle the mapping of alias and command.
 * AB3 did not have a `alias` feature.
 * A new class `AliasMap` is created to handle the mapping.
 * As `AliasMap` is stored in `UserPrefs` which is stored as a json file as `preferences.json`, users are able to modify the mapping directly.
-Hence an additional check is added to ensure that the alias mapping is valid when starting the application.
+Hence, an additional check is added to ensure that the alias mapping is valid when starting the application.

 ### Statistics feature
 * This is an entirely new feature, AB3 did not have a `stats` feature.
 * Prior to adding this feature, the `review` feature had to be extended to allow users to mark a question as correct or wrong.
-And this involves creating an internal command `UpdateStatisticsCommand`, which updates the statistics of the flash cards in a Model-View-Controller fashion.
+And this involves creating an internal command `UpdateStatisticsCommand`, which updates the statistics of the flashcards in a Model-View-Controller fashion.
-* A new class, `Statistics` was created to represent the statistics attribute of flash cards.
+* A new class, `Statistics` was created to represent the statistics attribute of flashcards.
 * A new class, `FlashbackStats` was created to integrate the display of statistics into the existing user interface.

 ### UI improvement